 Main Menu > Student Self Service > Student Records > TCNJ Course Feedback

 Main Menu > TCNJ Process > Student Records > Course Feedback > Course Feedback Results

 FAQs for Students

-- How long to do I have to complete the online student feedback form for my courses?
+How long do I have to complete the online student feedback form for my courses?

-Any information you entered will not be saved on the form is lost.
+Any information you entered will not be saved.
 You will need to log back into PAWS and start again.

 You may scroll the form to view the questions, but the form requires you to answer the questions in order.
 You cannot leave any of the multiple choice answers blank.
 If there is a question you do not have an answer for, please select “N” for Not Applicable, rather than assigning an arbitrary answer.